Bryan Little (baseball)

-Richard Bryan "Twig" Little (born October 8, 1959) is a former American professional baseball player.
+Richard Bryan "Twig" Little (born October 8, 1959) is an American former professional baseball player.
 He played all or part of five seasons in Major League Baseball, primarily as a second baseman.
 He currently works for the Chicago White Sox as an advance scout and special instructor, a position he has held since 2001.

 Bryan is the brother of former major league manager Grady Little.